The Psychological Profile of Genghis Khan Robert Bluestein

 --------------------------------------------------------------------------------------------------------------------------------------------

 Temujin makes it back in time to see his father, ashen and barely breathing.
-He loved his father and his death was a deep wound for the young man.
+He loved his father, and his death was a deep wound for the young man.
 Because he was the eldest son of the leader, it was he who was now commanding the tribe.
-No one in the clan wanted to be ruled by a nine year old and so they simply left.
+No one in the clan wanted to be ruled by a nine-year-old, and so they simply left.
 All that remained were Temujin's family.
-In all, there are two brothers and three half-brothers, a sister, and two widows, one of them being Temujin's mother.
-The clan left and took all of their provisions from their animal hides and resources, leaving Temujin's family to die in the forbidding Gobi steppes.
+In all, there were two brothers and three half-brothers, a sister, and two widows, one of them being Temujin's mother.
+The clan left and took all of their provisions, animal hides, and resources, leaving Temujin's family to die in the forbidding Gobi steppes.

 His mother had been taken hostage and forcibly married to Temujin's father.
 She did not come into this marriage willingly and in fact never stopped professing her affection for her actual husband, Yehe Chile-Du.